Quick Answers to Your Top Questions About Injuries in Texas

 There are many situations in which it may not be immediately clear who is responsible for damages after an accident.
 It is very important to be sure that when you make your legal claim you’re filing a lawsuit against all those responsible, and your attorney can help you make the right legal choices.
 This not only saves time and prevents frivolous lawsuits, but it may also help maximize your potential settlement or award so that you can get the compensation you’re owed for medical bills, vehicle repair or replacement, and other expenses related to the crash.

 Wayne Wright LLP is here to stand up for the legal rights of those who have been injured in preventable car accidents, and we would like to help you and your family begin the recovery process today.
-To arrange a free, no-obligation consultation with an experienced legal professional and talk about your accident, call us by phone, use our contact form to send an email, or click the live chat box on this page now.
+To arrange a free, no-obligation consultation with an experienced auto accident attorney and talk about your accident, call us by phone, use our contact form to send an email, or click the live chat box on this page now.

 What should I do if I have been struck by a hit and run driver?